 A refurbishment and extension to the main pavilion is recommended to improve the core functions of the building.
-Whilst the pavilion has good structure and size, amendments to the player and umpire facilities is will ensure the building is consistent with modern standards.
-This includes the provision of all gender, universally designed, change rooms and amenities.
+Whilst the pavilion has good structure and size, amendments to the player and umpire facilities will ensure the building is consistent with modern standards.
+This includes the provision of all gender, universally designed change rooms and amenities.
 Small improvements are also recommended for the kitchen, kiosk and foyer/entrance areas to improve functionality and accessibility.
-Upgrades to the internal social room toilets are also likely to be required to ensure building code requirements are being met.
+Upgrades to the internal social room toilets is also likely to be required to ensure building code requirements are met.
 Consideration should also be given to providing externally accessible toilets for broader community use outside of scheduled activities.

-Landscape Plan ID Key themes 11 Upgrade the main pavilion based around improvements to the kitchen, bar, accessible toilets, changerooms, player amenities, fist aid and umpire facilities to address gender accessibility, compliance with current code requirements and enhance the functionality of the main social rooms.
-The enhancement and/or extension to the second storey of the main pavilion may be considered however club and/or external funding must be sought.
-12 Replace existing asphalt area with concrete spectator area between the pavilion and Ron Evans (Oval 1) Oval. 次
+Landscape Plan ID Recommendation Key themes Cost 10 Upgrade the main pavilion based around improvements to the kitchen, bar, accessible toilets, changerooms, player amenities, fist aid and umpire facilities to address gender accessibility, compliance with current code requirements and enhance the functionality of the main social rooms.
+The enhancement and/or extension to the second storey of the main pavilion may be considered however club and/or external funding must be sought. Ż. \$1.53 m 11 Extension of existing spectator area to Ron Evans Oval in line with pavilion upgrade. % \$205,000